Tata Sumo Grande

 The Tata Sumo Grande is a mid-size SUV produced by the Indian automobile manufacturer Tata Motors from 2008 to 2016.
-In 2014 the name was changed in Tata Movus.
+In 2014 the name was changed to Tata Movus.

 Sumo Grande (2008-2010)

 The Sumo Grande (codeproject Phoenix during development phase) is a mid-size SUV developed by Tata Motors on the revised body-on-frame X2 platform with part of the rear end derived from the previous Sumo of 1994.
 Like the Xenon, the Sumo Grande was designed by Concept Group International LTD in the UK.
 The car was originally intended to be the second generation of the Sumo, placing lower in the Tata range than the Safari, however the old Sumo remained in production due to sales success in India because of a reduced list price reduced and consequently the Sumo Grande will support the previous model without ever replacing it.
 Part of the development was entrusted to IAV India Private Ltd.

 The body measures 4,421mm long, a little less than the previous Sumo.
 The cockpit is available in seven and eight-seater configurations, and later nine seat version was introduced.
 The X2 chassis uses the same double wishbone front suspension of the Xenon.
 The debut engine is the 2.2-liter diesel common rail Dicor VGT delivering 120 horsepower, 20 horsepower less than the Safari with the same engine.
 The car is offered with rear-wheel drive only, without safety equipment (ABS, ESP and airbags) to avoid internal competition with the Tata Safari.
 Aesthetically, the car has a five-door body, stylistically inspired by the previous Sumo but more modern.
 The interior is the same as that of the original Sumo.
 The third row of seats has a two or three seat bench, while in the old Sumo the seats were single folding seats.